Supported by the Getty Foundation

 Launching at our IIC Wellington Congress 2022

-The programme will be online and kick off at IIC’s hybrid Wellington Congress 2022, which takes place between 5 – 9 September.
+The programme will be online and kicks off at IIC’s hybrid Wellington Congress 2022 (5 – 9 September).
 It will include a series of online Regional Live Hubs by world region where Adapt programme scholars will be able to network and discuss recent and future developments in conservation within their own time zone, in the company of major figures from the profession.
 Details of our Congress here.

 A lively interactive online course with masterclasses/workshops, mentoring and action learning